 A Métis cultural conference initiates planning for a Métis educational institute.

-The Gabriel Dumont Institute is founded and Saskatchewan Urban Native Teacher Education Program begins operations.
-The institute hosts the first annual Cultural Conference.
+The Gabriel Dumont Institute of Native Studies and Applied Research is founded and the institute hosts the first annual Cultural Conference.

 GDI begins publication of the Journal of Indigenous Studies.
 Saskatchewan Justice and the institute establish the first residential community training residence for female offenders in Saskatchewan.